How Racial Fetishisation Works Within Dating, And Why Your Preference Might Be Harmful

 Dating apps most commonly used among younger people like Tinder, Bumble and Grindr, places the focus on aesthetic.
 The main thing driving your decision is how the other person looks (followed closely by spelling errors in bios), which is then picked up by the algorithm which decides who to show you and who not to show you.
 So if your dating app(s) are only showing you a particular type of person, or if there’s the absence of a particular type of person, then my good sis Elli has you covered.

 “Racial fetishization is a regular occurrence as I am half south-Asian, half Black.
 I think the fact this is a less common crossover evokes a lot of questions and curiosity but it becomes more excessive and irritable in the dating realm.
-I have been asked embarrassing and degrading things like “what colour are your nipples?” and faced weird comments about which genes they would like our babies to get from me.
-I can tell that colourism and internalised racism motivate a lot of these comments from men – it repulses me, I just avoid or block any men who speak to me in this way.” – Anon, 21
+I have been asked embarrassing and degrading things like “what color are your nipples?” and faced weird comments about which genes they would like our babies to get from me.
+I can tell that colorism and internalised racism motivate a lot of these comments from men – it repulses me, I just avoid or block any men who speak to me in this way.” – Anon, 21

 Hypersexualisation, colourism AND misogyny???
 Why do men automatically assume people even want to pro-create with their stank ass?